hallamlab/SABer/README.md

 Check out the [wiki](https://github.com/hallamlab/SABer/wiki) for tutorials and more information on SABer!!

 ## WARNING: SABer has only been tested on Linux and Python 3.5 or greater.
+##          Also, SABer is under HEAVY development right now, so the code and documentation is very dynamic.
 ## Here are the install instructions for SABer (until its on PyPI):
 Currently the easiest way to install SABer is to use a conda virtual environment.
 This will require the installation of [Anaconda](https://www.anaconda.com/distribution/).